service@fannal.com +86-571-85161516

 Having these listed early saves time, prevents redesigns, and ensures the final touch module fits the real application.

 A touch display that works well in an office may fail outdoors or in a harsh factory.
-The environment strongly influences the type of touch technology, structure, bonding, and materials I choose.
+The environment strongly influences the type of touch technology, structure, bonding, and materials you choose.

 Industrial & Harsh Environments